VASU-GARG/Hacktober-Fest-Main-README/README.md

 <h2>
  What is Hacktoberfest2021 :thinking:?
 </h2>
-Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
-Hacktoberfest is open to everyone in the global community!
+Hacktoberfest, in its 8th year, is a month-long celebration of open source software run by DigitalOcean.
+During the month of October, we invite you to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.

 All that one must do is contribute to any open source project and send atleast 4 pull request between October 1 and October 31.
 It can be any project and you can contribute in any way possible.
 It can be a be a bug fix, improvement,feature addition  or even a documentation change!
-And win a T-Shirt and awesome stickers :star_struck:.
+And win limited edition T-Shirt :star_struck:.

 [Registration Link](https://hacktoberfest.digitalocean.com/)